 TMDHosting VPS starts from 19.97/mo.
 With almost all accounts here, you can enjoy a wide range of freebies.
 Some of them include features that might come as a chargeable extra on other hosts – for example backups and restoration, spam protection, and a domain name.

-Where SiteGround is concerned, users are generally assured of top-notch performance backed with solid customer service.
+Where SiteGround is concerned, users are generally assured of top-notch performance backed with solid customer support.
 They don’t fool around with any of their plans and offer only the best – with the accompanying price tag.

 For VPS they have only Managed Cloud solutions and start these off at a whopping $80/mo.
 For that you get 3 CPU cores along with 6GB of memory and 40GB of SSD space.
 If pre-packaged isn’t what you need, there is the option to build your own package.